 Example

 Rachel and Daniel, the husband-and-wife duo behind photography agency Mango Street, earn anywhere from $35 to $75 per stock photo sale.
 With images produced from one short 30-minute photo session, the duo managed to earn $332.50 over the course of a month.
-It might not seem like a lot, but consider this: Since launching their stock photo business in 2017, they’ve racked up over $47,000.
+It might not seem like a lot, but consider this: In just 5 years after launching their business, they’ve racked up over $47,000 in sales.

 If you’re an artist, you can sell prints of your work without needing to print anything yourself or go through a print-on-demand service.
 How?
 Go digital.